So you’ve decided to start

 The good news is, this messy stage won’t last forever.
 As your child develops her motor skills and dexterity, things will start to look up!
 The temptation is SO great to wipe their face at every second.
 Don’t.
 "Let it go let it go” (humming along to the Frozen soundtrack)

-For your sanity, here are some items to consider adding to your arsenal.
+For your sanity, here are some baby led weaning must-haves!

 Keep in mind, every child is different.
 Some may walk at 10 months, some at 18 months (yup, this was us!).
 Some will start talking at 12 months, some at 25 months (this was us too!).